-Considering you have a friend, spouse, or family member who works as a therapist, have you ever asked them how many individuals have visited their clinic after a breakup?
+If you have friends, spouse, or family member who works as therapists, have you ever asked them how many individuals have visited their clinic after a heartbreak?

 “I won’t give up on us even if the skies get rough…”

 For people who have already found their soul mate, life partner, better half, or however you want to call it, this line in the lyrics from the song of Jason Mraz expresses how much they have gone through just to be with their loved one.